 Be a Salmon Steward for your local watershed

 Fish are an integral part of our landscape and its people – on and off shore.
 In the Alaskan landscape, salmon are everywhere; Their habitat reaches deep into our forests and meadows, and out to sea.
-This spring we have partnered with our local Kachemak Heritage Land Trust, whose conservation work focuses on healthy habitat for salmon, wildlife corridors, and recreational lands.
+Over the past few years we have partnered with the Kachemak Heritage Land Trust, whose conservation work focuses on healthy habitat for salmon, wildlife corridors, and recreational lands.

 Get Involved in your Local Watershed